 4. House Size

-One of the factors that can affect the cost of building your dream home is the size of the house itself.
+One of the factors that can affect the cost of building your dream home is the size of the house itself - which plays a big role in the cost per foot.
 Apart from the added materials for more floor and wall space, you might also need to add rooms, depending on your preference.

 Expect an increase in prices when designing a larger house.
 The complexity of the design can also affect its price.
 For example, if you’re looking to have a high ceiling, you need to consider the cost of a chandelier, structural support, insulating properties, and finishing touches.